Grupo Aeroportuario del Pacífico (NYSE:PAC) Sees Large Volume Increase

-Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
-(NYSE:PAC – Get Rating) shares saw an uptick in trading volume on Tuesday .
-3,740 shares traded hands during trading, a decline of 93% from the previous session’s volume of 56,664 shares.The stock last traded at $131.70 and had previously closed at $128.49.
+Shares of Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
+(NYSE:PAC – Get Rating) saw unusually-strong trading volume on Monday .
+Approximately 4,267 shares traded hands during trading, a decline of 93% from the previous session’s volume of 60,351 shares.The stock last traded at $143.58 and had previously closed at $141.54.

 Grupo Aeroportuario del Pacífico SAB de CV engages in the operation of a international airports in Mexico and Jamaica.
 It operates through the following segments: Guadalajara, Tijuana, Puerto Vallarta, Los Cabos, Montego Bay, Hermosillo, Bajío, and Other Airports.
 The company was founded on May 28, 1998 and is headquartered in Guadalajara, Mexico.